SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 realpolitik, consequences.
 You at the very minimum give the bully oligarchs the mental tools to avoid the pitchforks, if they wish to avoid 'em.

-I believe we've already seen some of these knock-on effects of spreading knowledge of MMT.
+I believe we've already seen some of these knock-on effects from spreading knowledge of MMT.
 No one serious (no one who is not a joke) was worrying in their dreams about where government would "get the money from" for the COVID stimulus.